uglyswan1/alx-system_engineering-devops/0x00-shell_basics/README.md

- The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning Only digits and letters are used to sort; Digits should come first You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line
+ The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning Only digits and letters are used to sort; Digits should come first You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line \n
 Create a magic file school.mgc that can be used with the command file to detect School data files.
 School data files always contain the string SCHOOLat offset 0.